 Measure: For the planning of the share and swap meets, it was considered which needs of the students are relevant for the goal, e.g. material support for students with children or pregnant women.
 The topic of sustainability should also be in the focus here.
 In order to avoid double structures, an overview of the offers in Cologne will be compiled.

 Current status: The social counseling service has researched points of contact for collecting and exchanging used materials that are suitable for cooperation in the interest of our target group.
 In the next step, possible cooperations are to be examined.
-Due to the Corona pandemic, the measure was suspended for the time being, since it is based on the exchange and meeting of people.

 Measure: As part of the dormitory tutor program, an offer on the topic of sustainability should be set up at one location (e.g. repair café, upcycling workshop, bicycle workshop, etc.).
 In this way, students and residents/non-student groups can be brought into contact with each other.